wilfredinni/python-cheatsheet/cheatsheet/virtual-environments.md

 <base-disclaimer>
   <base-disclaimer-title>
-    <a target="_blanc" href="https://pipenv.pypa.io/en/latest/">Anaconda</a> is another popular tool to manage python packages.
+    <a target="k" href="https://pipenv.pypa.io/en/latest/">Anaconda</a> is another popular tool to manage python packages.
   </base-disclaimer-title>
   <base-disclaimer-content>
     Where packages, notebooks, projects and environments are shared.
 Your place for free public conda package hosting.